yshklarov/branchy/README.md

 # branchy

 A Java implementation of red-black trees.
 Please note: it's still incomplete!
-We have a binary search tree, but it's not red-black yet.
+The node-removal code does not work yet.

 To build: